 To make sure your iPhone apply the auto-lock setting, it's suggested to re-enable it.

 On your iPhone, go to Settings > Display & Brightness > Auto-Lock.
-Select Never and go back.
-Then go to Auto-Lock again and select the timer you want to set for your iPhone.
+Select the timer you want to set for your iPhone.

 Fix 2: Turn Off AssistiveTouch

 The AssistiveTouch feature on any iOS devices often causes issues with other features.
-Auto-lock is not working, it could be the AssistiveTouch is enabled on your iPhone.
+Auto-lock is not working on iOS 13, it could be the AssistiveTouch is enabled on your iPhone.
 So turn off this feature and your iPhone auto-lock should start working.